 2. Initial SMC assessment

-Companies are encouraged to submit for the initial assessment using the SMC ultra-orphan framework.
+Following validation companies will be encouraged to submit for the initial assessment using the SMC ultra-orphan framework.
 Further information on the submission requirements will be provided following engagement with the pharmaceutical industry, patient groups and other key stakeholders.